MaterSim/PyXtal/doc/Usage.rst

 This would give a crystal with spacegroup 36, 4 molecules in the conventional cell (2 in the primitive cell), and a volume factor of 1.0.
 As with atomic crystals, you may use lists as input for the (molecular) stoichiometry.

-As with the random_crystal class, the molecular_crystal class has a print_all function which shows useful information about the structure.
+As with the random_crystal class, the molecular_crystal class has a `print_all <pyxtal.crystal.html#pyxtal.crystal.random_crystal.print_all>`_ function which shows useful information about the structure.
 In addition to the Wyckoff position and location, you can view the orientation angles for each molecule:

 .. code-block:: Python